 This agent is easy to install on your host and endpoints, and has a small footprint.
 An installed Agent provides continuous endpoint security monitoring, allowing USM Anywhere to quickly detect threats on your essential assets without the time-consuming manual configuration and setup tasks required to implement and integrate a third-party tool.

 The installed AlienVault Agent communicates over an encryptedCryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. channel to send data directly to USM Anywhere and buffers data locally when the connection to USM Anywhere is unavailable.
 When a new Agent registers with your USM Anywhere environment, it checks for the latest AlienVault Agent version.
-From that point, USM Anywhere checks the agent daily to make sure it is running the latest version.
+Subsequent updates after the initial install and handled manually through the The Agent Command Script.
+To find out more about the most recent Agent versions, see the AlienVault Agent updates on the Product Announcements page.

 Note: When you first deploy new AlienVault Agents on your host systems, you should install just a few so that you can assess the events that are collected by the agent and the impact to your data consumption.